-- (i) Board Diversity Policy to ensure that the BOD shall have an approximate mix of competence and expertise; - (ii) RPT Policy to strengthen the RPT Committee's tasks in reviewing all material RPTs of the Company; - (iii) Alternative Dispute Mechanism Policy which established an alternative dispute mechanism to resolve disputes between the Corporation and Shareholders and third parties in an amicable and effective manner: - (iv) Loan Policy which set the rules and procedure in the event loans are granted to Directors and Officers to defray their personal financial obligations and needs brought about by medical and calamity emergencies; - (v) Reward Policy aimed to retain and ensure a work force with exemplary working knowledge, right experience and proverbial expertise relevant to the Company's industry/sector; - (vi) Information Policy to ensure regulation of the disclosure pertaining to information about the Company's; - Insider Trading Policy set to protect the public from abusive trading practices and illegal conduct of security trading; and - (viii) Remuneration Policy aimed to reward directors and officers based on quantum meruit.
+- (i) Board Diversity Policy to ensure that the BOD shall have an approximate mix of competence and expertise; - (ii) RPT Policy to strengthen the RPT Committee's tasks in reviewing all material RPTs of the Company; - (iii) Alternative Dispute Mechanism Policy which established an alternative dispute mechanism to resolve disputes between the Corporation and Shareholders and third parties in an

+- amicable and effective manner; - (iv) Loan Policy which set the rules and procedure in the event loans are granted to Directors and Officers to defray their personal financial obligations and needs brought about by medical and calamity emergencies; - (v) Reward Policy aimed to retain and ensure a work force with exemplary working knowledge, right experience and proverbial expertise relevant to the Company's industry/sector; - (vi) Information Policy to ensure regulation of the disclosure pertaining to information about the Company's; - (vii) Insider Trading Policy set to protect the public from abusive trading practices and illegal conduct of security trading; and - (viii) Remuneration Policy aimed to reward directors and officers based on quantum meruit. - (ix) CG Committee functions as the adhoc Sustainability Committee for AT to monitor implementation of the Company's Sustainability Road Maps.

-In the 26 April 2022 Organizational Meeting of the BOD, the respective Chairman and members of the various BOD committees were duly elected and assumed office.
+In the 19 April 2023 Organizational Meeting of the BOD, the respective Chairman and members of the various BOD committees were duly elected and assumed office.
 Mr. Emilio S. de Quiros, Jr. was appointed as Lead Independent Director.
-All the Chairmen of the different BOD Committees are IDs except for the Chairman of the Executive Committee.
+All the Chairman of the different BOD Committees are IDs except for the Chairman of the Executive Committee.